 Prepping is personal pursuit and no two families prepare in exactly the same way.
 Each family has their own unique preferences and style, adding diversity to life.
 This uniqueness is evident in the methods used to produce food.
+What are the best foods to grow in a survival situation?
+Clod’s family is adamant that the top picks for a survival garden include; butternut squash, Golden Yukon potatoes, orange carrots, tomatoes, Detroit red beets, Swiss chard, kale, spinach, bush beans, sugar snap peas, yellow squash, zucchini, onions and garlic.

 Recently we had an opportunity to spend an afternoon with some dear prepper friends and tour their survival garden.
 We observed a few hundred Butternut squash freshly picked and being prepared for storage, sweet juicy grapes hanging from vines and golden apples ready to be transformed into delicious cider or sauces.
 The October harvest teases the senses with its impressive display of colors, distinctive scents, cool mornings, sounds of scattering fallen leaves, and the taste of freshly harvested fruits and vegetables!